 Dr. Eniu has an extensive experience from visits abroad, as he was awarded several scholarships that allowed him to learn and practice medical oncology in other countries: a residency at the Henri Becquerel Cancer Centre in Rouen, France in 1997 and an in-depth specialisation in oncology at the Medical University in Rouen in 2000.
 On several occasions, he has been a visiting clinician in the USA, at the University of Texas, the Memorial Sloan Kettering Cancer Center in New York, and he was awarded a Mayo Foundation Visiting Clinician Scholarship at the Mayo Breast Cancer Clinic in Jacksonville, Florida.
 He did a fellowship at the European Institute of Oncology in Milan, and during his training, he also spent some time as visiting researcher in the Netherlands and Spain.

-As an active member of both national (SRRO) and international (ESMO and ASCO) societies, Alexandru Eniu holds positions in various committees, e.g. the ESMO Developing Countries Task Force (chair position 2012-2014) and ASCO International Affairs Committee.
+As an active member of both national (SRRO) and international (ESMO and ASCO) societies, Alexandru Eniu held positions in various committees, e.g. the ESMO Emerging Countries Committee (chair position 2012-2014) and ASCO International Affairs Committee.
+He is the former chair and a current member of the ESMO Global Policy Committee and has also served as a member of ESMO's Executive Board.
 Furthermore, he is a member of the editorial board of several oncology journals and the Editor-in-Chief of the Journal of Radiotherapy and Medical Oncology (English language journal of the Romanian Society of Radiotherapy and Medial Oncology)

 He participated in the process of developing national guidelines for the management of cancer patients.
 His continuous search for better ways of delivering care to breast cancer patients made him be part of the Breast Health Global Initiative since 2002, serving as the Co-Chair of the Treatment and Allocation of resources Panel.